Ottawa Gee-Gees football: Modern era begins (1913–54)

-Matt Anthony era (1954-68)
+Matt Anthony era (1954–68)

 Matt Anthony, fresh from a career playing offensive line in the CFL for seven years became the new head coach of the Gee-Gees.
 Fresh in their new home at Lansdowne, the team began to form into a national powerhouse on a new level.

 During Anthony's 15 years at the helm, the Gee-Gees won seven league and conference championships, including three undefeated seasons.
 Anthony is still the winningest coach in Gee-Gees history.
+The operatic tenor Jean Bonhomme played center position for the Gee-Gees for seven years during Anthony's tenure.

 At the same time, the Panda Game had begun as Carleton College began fielding football teams and the rivalry became centre of attention in the city and the nation.
 Early Panda Games featured an atmosphere much akin to NCAA Division I football in the United States, most iterations of the game during this era fetched over 20,000 fans.

 After Anthony's death in 2000, the University of Ottawa opened the Minto Sports Complex in 2001, with it came a multi-use turf field that was named after the Gee-Gees legend.
 Matt Anthony Field served as the practice field for the football team until 2013.
 It is currently home to Gee-Gees women's soccer and rugby varsity teams, as well as men's soccer and rugby competitive clubs.

 Bob O'Billovich (1970)

 Following the Gee-Gees success in prior years, new head coach Bob O'Billovich stepped up and led the team to one of their best seasons ever.
 After captaining the football, basketball, and baseball teams at the University of Montana, O'Billovitch had a career in the CFL before settling in as head coach of the 1970 Gee-Gees.
-The quality of team this year set the table for a run to the school's first Vanier Cup after posting a 7-1-1 regular season record.
+The quality of team this year set the table for a run to the school's first Vanier Cup after posting a 7–1–1 regular season record.

 In the playoffs, the team cruised to an Atlantic Bowl victory with a 24–11 win over the UNB Varsity Reds.
 The Garnet and Grey advanced to their first appearance in the Vanier Cup (then College Bowl) national final, but lost 38–11 to the Manitoba Bisons at Toronto’s Varsity Stadium.

 Gee-Gees quarterback Paul Paddon was dominant all season long and was instrumental in the team's success.
 Paddon won the Hec Crighton Trophy for the most outstanding player in the nation, it was the school's first ever.

 Following the season, O'Billovich stepped down and shifted focuses back to basketball where he coached the Carleton Ravens before returning to lead the Gee-Gees men's basketball team.
 O'Billovich went on to a long career coaching in the CFL and is currently the eighth winningest head coach in league history.